 India's Kashmir sees upsurge in violence, tense after separatist convicted

+A New Delhi court on Wednesday ordered life in jail for Kashmiri separatist leader Yasin Malik for funding "terrorist" activities and for many other crimes.
+The sentencing prompted warnings from politicians that it would promote alienation and separatism in India's only Muslim-majority region

-Indian security forces have killed six militants in Kashmir in the past 24 hours while militants shot dead a female TV performer and a police officer, officials said on Thursday, following the conviction of Jammu and Kashmir Liberation Front (JKLF) chief Yasin Malik.
+Indian security forces have killed six militants in Kashmir in the past 24 hours while militants shot dead a female TV performer and a police officer, officials said on Thursday, following the conviction of the region's best-known separatist.

-A New Delhi court on Wednesday ordered life in jail for JKLF leader Yasin Malik for funding "terrorist" activities and for many other crimes.
+A New Delhi court on Wednesday ordered life in jail for Kashmiri separatist leader Yasin Malik for funding "terrorist" activities and for many other crimes.
 The sentencing prompted warnings from politicians that it would promote alienation and separatism in India's only Muslim-majority region.

 Shops and businesses in Kashmir remained closed for a second day of protesting against the verdict, while police detained 10 people for throwing stones and for sloganeering outside Malik's residence.